Youth Justice Program

 Who qualifies to use the program?

-First time young offenders (12 - 17 yrs.), who have been accused of an offence, listed by the Attorney General, that has happened in the Fort Frances Court catchment area.
+First time young offenders (12 – 17 yrs.), who have been accused of an offence that has happened in the Fort Frances Court catchment area.
 These are all non-violent offences which, for the most part involve property.
 Thefts Frauds etc. It is important that the young person takes full responsibility for their actions.
 This is in no way intended to replace a trial.
 If there is doubt as to guilt or innocence, then the young person should stay in the court system.

 How does a young person enter the program?